sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

 # 5 Error Handling

-Validation is done at both north bound interface and against database schema.
-Appropriate error code is returned for invalid configuration or on failures due to a dependency.
-All application errors are logged into syslog.
+The complete validation of BGP parameters is performed in the SONiC management framework based on open config BGP/Routing policy YANGs and against corresponding SONiC YANGs.
+Appropriate error code is returned for invalid configurations or on failures due to a dependency from management framework and bgpcfgd modules and the same is logged into the syslog, it is not expected for bgpcfgd (FRR CLI command execution) to return validation errors.
+However, such errors are logged into syslog for debugging purposes.

 # 6 Serviceability and Debug